vakanen/python-jisho-cli/README.md

 ./jisho_cli.py Test |less # Results piped to less
 ```

-Optionally, to shorten the command:
+Optionally, to shorten the invocation:

 ```bash
 # Alias in .bashrc or similar
 alias jisho_cli=/path/to/python-jisho-cli/jisho_cli.py